 As with the other Summer months, I recommend light-colored, loose clothes to help prevent you from overheating.

-I prefer sandals, like Birkenstock slides, over sneakers because I HATE when my feet get hot and stuffy.
+As for shoes – I always say, do what’s best for your feet.
+I prefer sandals, like Birkenstock slides or Teva flip flops, over sneakers because I HATE when my feet get hot and stuffy.

 But, many people feel they can’t keep up with all the walking unless they wear sneakers.

 Lastly, I highly recommend taking sunglasses, sunscreen, and a disposable rain poncho to the theme parks with you this month.

 You might want a reusable water bottle to stay hydrated and hat to add some shade, as well.

 The Florida sun can be brutal, as can the rain, so it’s a good idea to be prepared for both!